 The Delegate of Romania agreed that the second meeting of the Joint Commission was positive in the sense that some progress was made by the three Parties to jointly find a way forward in respect of the issue of the canal.
 He stressed that on that occasion Romania asked Ukraine to provide information on the works carried out so far and on the authorities' intention to proceed with the full scale implementation of the project.
-Mr Dumitru regretted to inform that although the Ukrainian side affirmed that in 2012 and 2013 only small scale dredging was undertaken, there was no clear answer on a decision of the competent authorities to implement or renounce to implement the Phase 2 of the project.
+However, Romania reiterated its request to receive a clear answer on a decision of the Ukrainian competent authorities to implement or renounce to implement the Phase 2 of the project.

-Furthermore, the Delegate of Romania affirmed that the results of the studies and monitoring activity carried out by his authorities on the works implemented until now in the Ukrainian side of the Canal show that the Bystroe Project had already a significant impact on the Romanian territory, particularly for what concerns the hydrological conditions of the area.
+Furthermore, the Delegate of Romania recalled the results of the studies and monitoring activity carried out by his authorities on the works implemented until now in the Ukrainian side of the Canal, showing that the Bystroe Project had already a significant impact on the Romanian territory, particularly for what concerns the hydrological conditions of the area.
 Therefore he reiterated Romania's strong opposition to the implementation of Phase II of the project, and underlined the need for the impact of the works on the Romanian territory to be properly and comprehensively assessed by the Ukrainian side.

 The Committee welcomed the dialogue and co-operation re-established by the three concerned Parties and noted with satisfaction that a third meeting of the Commission should be organised and held in Ukraine in May 2014.
-Considering that it could be useful to examine the report of the meeting of the Joint Commission, and noting that the matter would also be assessed by the Committee of the ESPOO Convention at its 29th meeting the Committee decided to keep the case file open and gave mandate to the Bureau for ensuring the follow-up to this complaint until the next Standing Committee meeting.
+Considering that it could be useful to examine the report of the meeting of the Joint

+Commission, and noting that the matter would also be assessed by the Committee of the ESPOO Convention at its 29th meeting the Committee decided to keep the case file open and gave mandate to the Bureau for ensuring the follow-up to this complaint until the next Standing Committee meeting.

 The Secretariat received the report of the 2nd meeting of the Joint Commission already in January 2014.
 The latter confirmed the adoption of a list of priority activities based on a proposal by Romania.
 These included the coordination of the initiatives of the parties concerning the natural protected area of the Danube Delta and the Lower Prut, the development of joint management and monitoring programmes, the identification of possible EU grants, the possible creation of a trilateral biosphere reserve, among others.
 The meeting was also the occasion for an exchange of knowledge and information on the status of the respective nationally protected areas subject to the Agreement, as well as on the advancement of the common projects developed within the framework of the trilateral cooperation.
-However, from the report it was clear that Ukraine and Romania could not find agreement on the findings of the respective impact assessments, as confirmed by the discussions held at the Standing Committee meeting.
+However, from the report it was clear that Ukraine and Romania could not find agreement on the findings of the respective impact assessments.